kondotaro/kondotaro/README.md

 Hi
-My name is Ryotaro Kondo.
+My name is kondotaro.

-I lived in Japan
+I lived in Japan.